-The basic premise for the proposal in paragraph 4.2 of the Privileges and Procedures Committee's report accompanying P.145/2003 that members should be treated as "employed" seems to relate to an Income Tax issue anomaly and the Committee is not persuaded that it is good governance to change primary Social Security legislation on this basis.
+The Employment and Social Security Committee has not been consulted directly nor, indeed, requested as indicated in paragraph 4.2 of the report "to consider bringing forward legislative change to enable States' Members to be treated as 'employed'".
+Discussions to date have only been at officer level in regard to "what if" scenarios.
+The basic premise for this proposal seems to relate to an Income Tax issue anomaly and the Committee is not persuaded that it is good governance to change primary Social Security legislation on this basis.